• Skip to primary navigation

 Steps for making baby marrows with tomato and onions.

-• To prepare the marrows, rinse them in cold water, then pat dry with kitchen towel.
+• To prepare the marrows, rinse them in cold water, then pat them dry with a paper towel.
 There is no need to peel the courgettes.
-Slice off both ends and then slice the marrows in half, lengthwise.
-If they are very large you could cut them in half again.
-Cut each half into 1/2″ (just over 1cm) slices.
+Slice off both ends and then slice the marrow in half, lengthwise.
+If they are very large, you could cut them in half again.
+Cut each half into ½" (just over 1cm) slices.

 • Chop the onion and tomato into 1 cm dice.

 • Once the onions and tomatoes are ready, add the baby marrows (image 2 above), put the lid on the saucepan, and continue to simmer until the baby marrows have softened.
 This will take about 10 minutes.
 Keep your eye on it.
-Don’t allow the marrows to over-cook or they will be mushy.
+Don't allow the marrow to over-cook or it will be mushy.

 • Stir the marrows and tomato mixture occasionally to ensure the baby marrows cook evenly.